Leafwing-Studios/fop-rules/docs/character-options/powers/weaver.md

 </div>

 The Weave shields a creature you can see from harm with a crackling forcefield.
 For the duration of this effect, basic attacks against the affected creature have disadvantage.
 The first time each round that they are struck by an attack the energy discharges.
-When it discharges, make a Focus attack against all creatures within 5 feet of the warded creature, dealing 1d4 + Presence arcane damage on a hit.
+When it discharges, make a Focus attack against all creatures within 1 tile of the warded creature, dealing 1d4 + Presence arcane damage on a hit.

 ## Pattern of Warping